Streamlining Security in Software Development with Snyk

 - Forgotten libraries

-Snyk Container scans the full image — not just your app — and flags vulnerabilities in layers you probably didn’t even know were there.
+Snyk Container scans the full image, not just your app.
+It flags vulnerabilities sitting in layers you didn’t even know were there.

 Real use case:

 snyk container test my-app:latestYou’ll get a full report with CVEs, impact, and upgrade options.
-Then you can actually do something about it — instead of just pasting it into Confluence and forgetting.
+So you can actually do something about it, instead of pasting it into Confluence and forgetting it exists.

 4. IaC: Stop Shipping Misconfigurations

-You’re using Terraform, Kubernetes manifests, Helm charts.
+You’re writing Terraform, Kubernetes manifests, Helm charts.
 That’s code.
-And code can be vulnerable.
+Code can be vulnerable.

 Snyk IaC scans for: